How to Use Your State’s Health Insurance Marketplace to Buy “Affordable” Health Insurance

 • Remember many states have their own marketplace, but healthcare.gov official health insurance marketplace.

 Your State’s marketplace (AKA Exchange) is the official website for buying health insurance!
-The Marketplace opened October 1st, 2013 and closed March 31, 2013.
+The Marketplace opened October 1st, 2013.
 All Americans had to obtain health insurance by January 1st, 2014 or pay a per month fee.
-However coverage gap exemptions technically gave you until May 1st, 2014 to be covered without owing the fee.
+However coverage gap exemptions technically gave people until May 1st, 2014 to be covered without owing the fee that first year.

 Why Use the Health Insurance Marketplace?

-The main draw of the marketplace is they are set up to be an easy way for Americans to purchase quality subsidized insurance without the help of a broker.
-The marketplaces take the guess work out of buying health insurance and make coverage cheaper due to the competition created on the marketplace and access to cost-assistance.
+The main draw of the marketplace is that it is the only way for Americans to purchase quality subsidized insurance without the help of a broker.
+The marketplaces take the guesswork out of buying health insurance and makes coverage cheaper due to access to cost-assistance.
 The only way for Americans to apply for premium health care tax credits is through the marketplace.

 Health Insurance Marketplace Technical Issues

-The official ObamaCare website launched with a number of technical issues.
-However by the time the marketplaces closed 8 million had enrolled in individual and family plans and millions more had enrolled in Medicaid and CHIP through the marketplace.
+The official ObamaCare website launched with some technical issues.
+However by the time the marketplaces closed in the first year, 8 million had enrolled in individual and family plans and millions more had enrolled in Medicaid and CHIP through the marketplace.

-Most of the issues with the Health Insurance Marketplace have been fixed as of December 1st, 2013.
+Many of the issues with the Health Insurance Marketplace were addressed after it opened.
+However, Trump has spent little money on updating its software, and you may have problems.
 You can get the latest update on the status of the ObamaCare Website here.